James C. Rose

 James C. Rose (1913–1991) was a prominent landscape architect and author of the twentieth century.
 Born in rural Pennsylvania he, his mother and older sister moved to New York after his father's death.
 Rose was a high school dropout, but this didn't stop him from being accepted into Cornell University as an architecture student.
 Later he transferred to Harvard University as a landscape architecture major.
 In 1937, he was expelled because his design style didn't fit into Harvard's program.
-In 1938 and 1939 Rose published a series of articles containing the design experiment ideas that led to his expulsion from Harvard.
+In 1938 and 1939 Rose published a series of articles containing the design experiment ideas that led to his expulsion from Harvard, and Harvard asked him to return.
 He later published numerous articles and books which heavily impacted design theory and practice in the twentieth century.
 In 1941, Rose worked for Tuttle, Seelye, Place and Raymond in New York where he became discouraged by the limitations of large public works, and decided that working on private gardens was more suiting to his style.
 Despite his dislike of the institution of school, Rose would often make appearances as a guest lecturer at schools of landscape architecture and architecture.
-Before his death he was able to fulfill his lifelong dream of establishing a design study and landscape research center, The James Rose Center.
+Before his death he was able to fulfill his lifelong dream of establishing a design study and landscape research center, the James Rose Center.
 After Rose's death from cancer in 1991, he bequeathed his home in Ridgewood to the James Rose Center.